 There are only two Catholic Schools in Denbighshire, Ysgol Mair Catholic Primary and Blessed Edward Jones Catholic High School.
-Parents have the right (and duty) to make the best choices for their child’s future through choosing a school.
-However, the church reminds Catholics that a huge effort goes into Catholic education.
-Our Sunday collections help to fund these schools and the infrastructure for Catholic education Therefore it has always been seen as a duty for Catholic people to support our schools as much as possible.
-The new £24 million school opening in September 2019 makes this choice easy as it will clearly be the best choice for Catholics wishing to bring up their children in a Catholic faith school.
+Parents have the right (and duty) to make the best choices for their child’s future by choosing a school.
+However, the church reminds Catholics, that a huge effort goes into Catholic education.
+Our Sunday collections help to fund these schools and the infrastructure for Catholic education.
+Therefore it has always been seen as a duty for Catholics to support our schools as much as possible.
+The new £24 million, Christ the Word Catholic School, which opened in September 2019, makes this choice easy, as it will clearly be the best choice for Catholics wishing to bring up their children in a Catholic faith school.

 The latest news will always be at the top!

 10th November 2019